Pyrrolidine/letterboxd-bot/README.md

 **!user**

-Returns an embed link to the Letterboxd member profile, and displaying their featured favourites.
+Returns an embed link to the Letterboxd member profile, displaying their featured favourites, location and number of films watched.

 **!review**

 Returns the review or a list of reviews from the specified user and film.

 Example: !review porkepik story floating weeds

 Gets Porkepik's review of A Story of Floating Weeds (1934)

 **!checklb**